junreytejas/library/README.md

 4. **Access the API:**

    The API endpoints will be available on `http://localhost:3000/api/books` for managing books and `http://localhost:3000/api/books/{id}` for individual book operations.

+   Best use `Postman` for clear and easy way of interacting with the API endpoints.

 ## API Endpoint Documentation